 What support is available for kinship carers?

 The support available to kinship carers from local authorities and statutory services varies enormously.
 A good place to start is here, or you can contact our advice service here to find out what might be available in your situation.
+You can also join our online information workshop on an introduction to kinship care for kinship carers across England which you’ll be able to access for free.
+Dates are continually added so keep an eye on this page.

 Are you a new kinship carer?